getsentry/raven-python/docs/contributing/index.rst

     source ~/.virtualenvs/raven/bin/activate
     make

+That's it :)

 Running the Test Suite
 ----------------------

-The test suite is also powered off of setuptools, and can be run in two fashions.
-The easiest is to simply use setuptools and it's ``test`` command.
-This will handle installing any dependancies you're missing automatically.
+The test suite is also powered off of py.test, and can be run in a number of ways.
+Usually though, you'll just want to use our helper method to make things easy:

 ::